 Annual Taber Pheasant Festival

-The Taber Pheasant Festival is held every October to celebrate the great outdoors while increasing awareness of wildlife and habitat conservation with the Alberta Conservation Association hosting the event in Town.
+The Taber Pheasant Festival is held every October to celebrate the great outdoors while increasing awareness of wildlife and habitat conservation.
+The event is put on by the Alberta Conservation Association with many activities taking place in Town.
 This Outstanding Sustainable Tourism ALTO Award winning festival is one of Canada's largest hunting festivals with approximately 5,000 pheasants released in the area during the event and drawing in over 800 hunters from all across North America.
 More information can be found on the Alberta Conservation Association website here.

 Taber Midnight Madness